Here we are, all together!

 Team Leader

-Valentina Cauda is Full Professor at the Department of Applied Science and Technology (DISAT), Politecnico di Torino, co-founder of the Interdepartmetal laboratory PolitoBIOMed Lab and head of the TrojaNanoHorse lab (in brief TNHLab) located at DISAT.
+Valentina Cauda is Full Professor at the Department of Applied Science and Technology (DISAT) of Politecnico di Torino (Turin, Italy) teaching classes of Nanotechnology and Nanomedicine.

 Giulia mesiano